softleader/softleader-framework-starter/README.md

 # softleader-framework-starter
-A eclipse plugin to make building softleader-framework project fast
+An eclipse plugin to help building softleader-framework project faster